Tag: dailyprompt

 • Overthinking

 What could you let go of, for the sake of harmony?
-Sometimes, I must go out of my head and listen to my heart.
-That is the biggest challenge.
+Sometimes, I have to get out of my head and listen to my heart.
+That’s the biggest challenge.
 I’m working on it.

 • Folklore and Cultural Studies